paulnicholsen27/octaveScheduler/python_for_newbies/outline.md

 		- define method
 		- .lower, .upper, .capitalize, .title, .strip
 		- NoMethodError

+How to Google
 	- Google how to find the length of a string

+Counting Your E's Review
 	- Activity:  Count number of letters

-How to Google

-Counting Your E's Review

-Getting User Input
-	- getting user input

-Build Your Dream Cat
-	- Demo Build Your Dream Cat (get user input of cat attributes, format string response)
-	- Some extension on their own

 String Slicing and Indexing
 	- string indexing
 		- start at 0
 		- negative index
 		- x.index vs x.find

+Getting User Input
+	- getting user input
+	- Demo Build Your Dream Cat (get user input of cat attributes, format string response)
+	- Some extension on their own

 # Boolean